eczarny/xmlrpc/README.markdown

 source  with  Git.
 The project is hosted on GitHub, making it easy for anyone to make contributions.
 Simply create a fork and make your changes.

-# Have any questions or suggestions?

-The  Cocoa  XML-RPC  Framework now has a [discussion group] [2], if you have any questions or suggestions please check it out.

 # Acknowledgments

 The  Base64  encoder/decoder found in NSStringAdditions and NSDataAdditions have